Nathan22Miles/PtxMCP/_README.md

 ### To run ptx-mcp from source in development mode

-To run from client locally installed source
+To run from locally installed source
 - cd /path/to/source
 - git clone https://github.com/Nathan22Miles/PtxMCP
 - cd PtxMCP